lsantos83/Project-1-Elk-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the all the contents of Ansible folder file to /etc/ansible using the following commands:
+- Copy the all the contents of Ansible folder file to /etc/ansible by first moving to directory with "cd /etc/ansible" then using the following commands :

  - curl https://github.com/lsantos83/Project-1-Elk-Stack/blob/556c14f32a84ac2353d7dd34c1f57ea3b403e5ba/Ansible/ansible.cfg
  - curl https://github.com/lsantos83/Project-1-Elk-Stack/blob/556c14f32a84ac2353d7dd34c1f57ea3b403e5ba/Ansible/hosts